RolandYambao/Oversight/userStory.md

 2. Create EventListeners for clicks for each of the 15 blocks.
 3. Create the game loop process detailing how it plays out above.
 4. Decorate it with as much appealing aesthetic additions in CSS and sound addition in JavaScript.
-5. Iron out last ramining potential bugs and exploits.
+5. Iron out the last remaining potential bugs and exploits.
 6. Make the code as DRY as possible.

 ## Aesthetic and Theme:
 The game has a very surveillance theme to it combined with a Real Time Strategy sense of control.
-I grew up playing strategy games and I love the overpowering aura it gives the player in conrolling units and destroying enemies.
+I grew up playing strategy games and I love the overpowering aura it gives the player in controlling units and destroying enemies.
 There is only one unit to control in this game, and one enemy to destroy however.
 The colors and atmosphere of the game mimics the style of many past RTS games.

 ## Completion:
 The game is complete when it satisfies a decent gameplay loop and has a reasonably complicated and desirable aesthetic spirit for a mere front end language game containing no professional art asset development theme.
 I sincerely strive to create an art piece of a game with what simple resources I have.